LCOGT/banzai/docs/smartstacking_architecture.md

 - **No `e45` stack product is generated.** Completion currently means a database transition only; only the individual `e09` inputs exist.
-- **No timeout finalization runs.** `STACK_TIMEOUT_MINUTES` remains in `site-banzai-env.default`, but the current Python code does not read it.
-- **There is no fallback database sweep.** An active stack is reconsidered only after a Redis notification for its `MOLUID`.
-If notification is disabled, lost, or missed, the stack remains active until another notification arrives.
-- **The in-flight notification has a crash window.** `ZPOPMIN` removes one `MOLUID` before its database work begins.
-A worker crash can lose that one notification, but all other members remain ordered in the sorted set.
-  PostgreSQL remains correct, but there is currently no sweep to rediscover an active stack whose final notification was lost.
 - **Cleanup is repeated per camera.** Every camera worker calls the same database-wide terminal-row cleanup each tick.
 This is correct but redundant.
 - **Camera discovery is startup-only.** Restart the supervisor after adding or